 The NICU healthcare personnel focus on the systematic care and support of the preterm neonate during hospitalization, addressing a wide range of medical and biological needs.
 Due to the critical condition of the preterm neonates in the NICU environment, less emphasis is placed on ensuring their sensory self-regulation and psychological state.
-A characteristic example is the absence of standardized intervention protocols based on the sensory needs of preterm neonates.6 However, sensory disorganization in preterm neonates equally affects the stabilization of their vital signs.
-Given the increased organic, sensory, and psychosocial needs of preterm neonates, the implementation of evidencebased intervention protocols under the principle of interdisciplinarity, involving parental caregivers in the therapeutic process, is deemed essential.7 A interdisciplinary team including occupational therapists works for preterm neonates in NICU's in order to address holistically the challenges faced by in the neonates NICU. preterm Interdisciplinary-framed intervention protocols in the NICU appear to be more effective in the care of preterm neonates compared to traditional medico-centric intervention models.8
+A characteristic example is the absence of standardized intervention protocols based on the sensory needs of preterm neonates.
+However, sensory disorganization in preterm neonates equally affects the stabilization of their vital signs.
+Given the increased organic, sensory, and psychosocial needs of preterm neonates, the implementation of evidencebased intervention protocols under the principle of interdisciplinarity, involving parental caregivers in the therapeutic process. is deemed essential.
+A interdisciplinary team including occupational therapists works for preterm neonates in NICU's in order to address holistically the challenges faced by preterm neonates in the NICU.
+Interdisciplinary-framed intervention protocols in the NICU appear to be more effective in the care of preterm neonates to traditional medico-centric compared intervention models.